LEXtoday City Guide Live Banner

 Pro tip: If you need to refine your order, review the different kinds of coffee before stepping up to the counter.

-Two men sit on outdoor seating in a grove.
+Two people sit on outdoor seating in a grove surrounded by greenery.

 Perfect for a date